-Policy debate teaches students a number of important academic skills, including logic, argumentation, research, writing and public speaking, all within a social sciences context.
+Policy and Value debate teaches students a number of important academic skills, including logic, argumentation, research, writing and public speaking, all within a social sciences context.
 Drawing from the fields of government, economics, philosophy, sociology, anthropology and psychology, students will develop evidence-based cases they will advocate at this school year’s tournaments.
-This year, national high school policy debate will focus on the following resolution:

 This school year’s tournaments will be divided into three divisions: